twibiral/obsidian-execute-code/README.md

 - Missing when `run` button after switching the theme: Try to close and reopen your notes and wait for a few minutes.
 It seems like obsidian doesn't call the postprocessors after the theme switch.
 - Pre- / Post-blocks may not be executed if the file contains duplicate code blocks.
+- In Python, Embed Plots may not be off while Notebook Mode is on

 ## Future Work